Similkameen Valley Farm Trail: Farm Stands, Farm Stays & Farm-to-Table Dining Along Highway 3

 Klippers Organic Acres — Marketplace & Café & Row Fourteen Restaurant – 625 MacKenzie Road, Cawston

 Klippers Organic Acres is a certified organic, full-scale farm destination that brings together a farm store, café, Row Fourteen Restaurant, cidery, guest suites, and event spaces all rooted in one working orchard.
-What makes it stand out is the way it functions almost like a small farm village, where everything—from casual café stops to refined, seasonal dining at Row Fourteen—is built around produce grown on site and from neighbouring organic farms, with the added experience of cidery tastings and a strong reputation for weddings and special events in a scenic orchard setting.
+It functions almost like a small farm village, where everything—from casual café stops to refined, seasonal dining at Row Fourteen—is built around produce grown on site and from neighbouring organic farms, with the added experience of cidery tastings and capacity to host weddings and special events in a scenic orchard setting.
+Linger in the garden where you can pick your own bouquet.

 Go Go’s Fruit Market – 640 Kurtz Road, Cawston